mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Along with solving the above problems, I also learned a bit about underwater camera housing maintenance.

-1. *Always rinse after using in saltwater*
+1. Always rinse after using in saltwater

 Washing the housing with fresh water as soon as you return from a dive is key.
 Often, your dive boat will have a camera "dunk tank."
 If it does not – as I encountered in the Galápagos several times – you need to have your own fresh water handy.
 In Ecuador, I brought a 3L jug of water for this purpose.

 After returning to my hotel each day, I took the housing into the shower and thoroughly rinsed it again.

-2. *Check your o-rings*
+2. Check your o-rings

 The housing o-rings provide watertight seals around various housing components – e.g. the housing door.
-You have to make sure these are always properly greased and replace them when they crack.
+You have to make sure these are always properly greased, that they are not compromised by sand or other debris, and replace them when they crack.
 I used credit cards to remove them for inspection.
 Worked well.

 **The final result**